hankbao/libreboot/docs/hcl/index.md

 -   Any of the chipsets listed at
     <https://h-node.org/wifi/catalogue/en/1/1/undef/undef/yes?>

-The following was mentioned (on IRC), but it\'s unknown to the libreboot project if these work with linux-libre kernel (TODO: test):
+The following was mentioned (on IRC), but it's unknown to the libreboot project if these work with linux-libre kernel (TODO: test):

 -   ar5bhb116 ar9382 ABGN